chimpinano/postgresql-tools/README.md

 The puppet code in this code is just our extention on the official module for our usecase.

-if you have any questions about the usage of the code, i would like to ask you to read the two blogposts first.
+If you have any questions about the usage of the code, i would like to ask you to read the two blogposts first.
 If after that you still have a question: feel free to comment on the blogpost, submit an issue, or even create a pull request.